chaosnhatred/TiledLib/README.md

 TiledLib

 Modifications added to orginal TiledLib

--it's a clone of an old TiledLib version where rendering is handled in TiledLib -Projects added for Mono, Mono_Linux, Windows Phone 7, Playstation Suite, Windows, Xbox 360
+* it's a clone of an old TiledLib version where rendering is handled in TiledLib

+* Projects added for Mono, Mono_Linux, Windows Phone 7, Playstation Suite, Windows, Xbox 360

 About